Michelle Mone clarifies Twitter business boast

 MGM Media also handles her work with QVC jewellery.

-In addition, Lady Mone declares a 49 per cent shareholding in and directorship of MMI Global Limited, a 20 per cent holding in Ultimo Brands International Limited, a 5 per cent stake in Weshop, and a non-executive directorship of tech firm VE Global UK Ltd.
+In addition, Lady Mone declares a 49 per cent shareholding in and directorship of MMI Global Limited, a 20 per cent holding in Ultimo Brands International Limited, a five per cent stake in Weshop, and a non- executive directorship of tech firm VE Global UK Ltd.

-She is also a trustee of the Barrowman Foundation, however this a charity not a “biz”.
+She is also a trustee of the Barrowman Foundation, however this is a charity not a “biz”.

 Under the House of Lords Code of Conduct, peers must registers any remunerated directorship in a public or private company, including non-executive directorships.

-They must also register all outside employment, although they do not need to disclose the amount they receive, and must register all shareholdings which amount to a controlling interest or which exceed £50,000 in value.
+They must also register all outside employment and must register all shareholdings which amount to a controlling interest or which exceed £50,000 in value.

 Comments